Intercept message: Background

 Before automation, calls to a disconnected or non-working number would be diverted to an intercept operator.
 The operator would ask what number the subscriber was attempting to call, determine the reason for the intercept and relay the information to the calling party.

 The first automatic intercept systems used rotating magnetic drums containing multiple recorded phrases, with a computer or mechanical control system playing phrases in the proper sequence.
 Initially, the caller was given the option to remain on the line for a live operator after the announcement was completed; this has since been removed.

 These messages are generally performed by female voices, although male voices are used as well.

 Jane Barbe, Pat Fleet, and Joyce Gordon are well known for being the voices behind many intercept messages originating in the United States.

 Many of these recordings end with the phrase "This is a recording" to let the callers know that they have not reached a live operator.

+No Such Number

+In some cases, attempts to call a non-working number would give the "No Such Number" tone, also known as the "crybaby" tone.
+Bearing resemblance to a siren, it played continuously after an invalid digit was dialed, effectively stopping the call before it could be processed.
+This tone was introduced by Bell Systems in 1941, and was intended to sound distinct from other telephone signalling used at the time.
+According to a document from Bell Labs, customers would confuse previous tones intended for this purpose with others already in use, necessitating the need for a more distinctive tone.